-A recent Cureatr blog post compared medication therapy management (MTM) and comprehensive medication management (CMM), noting that there are distinct differences between each program's approach and components.
+A while back, we compared medication therapy management (MTM) and comprehensive medication management (CMM) in this blog post, noting that there are distinct differences between each program's approach and components.

-The piece concluded with a helpful table that outlined key differences (and some similarities) between the two.
-This article will delve into some of these points further, focusing on a pharmacist's role in performing drug therapy review in these programs.
+This piece concluded with a helpful table that outlined key differences — and some similarities — between the two.
+Now let's delve into some of these points further, focusing on a pharmacist's role in performing drug therapy review in these programs.

 Key Comprehensive Medication Management Differentiators

-1. Pharmacists conduct clinical assessments of the patient and patient records in CMM
+2. Pharmacists conduct clinical assessments of patients and their records in CMM

-One of the most significant differences is the active role a pharmacist takes in assessing — i.e., performing a clinical assessment of — a patient's clinical status, needs, and any applicable records (e.g., lab results, problem lists, clinical notes, vital signs, and X-rays.
+An integral component of comprehensive medication management is the active role a clinical pharmacist takes in assessing — i.e., performing a clinical assessment of — a patient's clinical status, needs, and any applicable records, such as lab results, problem lists, clinical notes, vital signs, and X-rays.
 The assessment performed during medication therapy management typically sees a pharmacist focusing on a patient's medication history in the e-Prescribing (eRx) module of an electronic health record (EHR) system.

-What is included in a CMM clinical assessment?
-The College of Psychiatric and Neurologic Pharmacists put together a CMM checklist for use by pharmacists during a patient visit.
+What is included in a CMM clinical assessment of a patient?
+The College of Psychiatric and Neurologic Pharmacists put together a comprehensive medication management checklist for use by pharmacists during a patient visit.
 Among the matters covered, in addition to medications:

 - Device use (e.g., oxygen machine, wheelchair)